rockerbacon/assertions-test/README.md

 ## Introduction

-Test and benchmark libraries for the Assertions C++ Framework.
+Test framework for the Assertions C++ Framework.

 All documentation is available on the [ASSERTIONS WIKI](https://github.com/rockerbacon/assertions/wiki/Automated-Testing).